MaddyKapfhammer/websiteRecreation/content/post/making-website.md

     Source changed "/home/mkapfhammer/website/website2/websiteTwo/quickstart/content/post/making-website.md": WRITE
     Total in 16 ms
     ```
   - Stop running your localhost at any time with the command `Ctrl+C`
 - Even with the learning curve that web development can throw at you, HAVE FUN

   In between classes, studying, and papers, I have been working non-stop on this website.
 Even in the frustrating parts, where nothing worked, I pushed through the difficulties to get to the wonderful website that you are now seeing before you.
 It **takes time** to make a website, _don't give up_!

+### Deploying to Netlify

+When actually working to deploy my website I choose to use [Netlify](https://www.netlify.com/), a Git-based workflow and serverless platform that many developers use to build and deploy web apps.
+I had insignificant past experience using `Netlify` but was sure that I would be able to get my website up with _no problem_... unfortunately I was prety wrong.
+Please check out my post `Everything that went wrong when I was deploying my Hugo site to Netfliy and what you can do to make it go right` for more information on my struggles and how I ultimely deployed my website.